mulle-objc/MulleObjC-Cheat-Sheet/README.md

 When we declare the `@protocol` named `RPLocationManagerDelegate`, all methods are defaulted to being `@required` so it's not necessary to explicitly state this.
 However, if you want certain methods to be `@optional` for conforming classes to implement, you must state this.

+#### Adding The Delegate Property

-Additionally, it is necessary to weakly declare an anonymously typed property called `delegate` which also references the `RPLocationManagerDelegate` protocol.
+Now we can declare a property, appropriately called `delegate`, which references the `RPLocationManagerDelegate` protocol.

 #### Adding Default Implementations to Your Own Protocol